 In these sections, people can see different subjects covered.

-Note: Algorithms personalise for your Google News settings, such as your interests and sources.
-They also personalise for your past activity on Google, such as in Google Search and YouTube.
+Note: Algorithms personalise for your Google News settings, like your interests and sources.
+They also personalise for your past activity on Google, like in Google Search and YouTube.

 Chosen by people